ramparvathaneni1/pru-individual-in-class-app-react-frontend/README.md

 3. `PUT` to update an instance of a resource
 4. `DELETE` to delete an instance of a resource

-You can use the [react-to-do-frontend-solution-110123](https://git.generalassemb.ly/ModernEngineering/react-todo-app-api-lesson) app for reference.
+You can use the [solution branch](https://git.generalassemb.ly/ModernEngineering/full-stack-react/blob/solution/README.md) for reference.
 However, feel free to take a different approach!

 <br>

 ## Optional Additional Features

-1. Filter Todos into 2 sections: complete and todo
+1. Filter your fields.
+For example: Filtering Todos into 2 sections: complete and todo
 1. Implement the Finished the List! button to clear out all Todos
 1. Add the ability to update the title of a todo (you could add logic to make the title input field clickable in the UI)
 1. Use React Router to show the details for a single todo